 AI-driven technologies, like Lumina’s Radiance platform are another facet to the solutions being implemented in the U.S. and globally.

 Radiance has the ability to comprehensively mine unstructured data sources, whether across the open web, or among disparate, legacy data systems.
 It ingests, integrates and analyzes those data sets, searching against more than 6,500 terms related to aviation security.

 The platform conducts nearly 135,000 searches across all publicly-available data on the web, correlating names with these associated risk behaviors and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.

 Then add to this open source search internal data sets such as passenger bookings and travel history – or in the case of insider-threats, employee-related data – and airline and airport security experts have an important tool to help predict and prevent threats.

-To be sure, integrating AI driven technologies like Radiance are not a thing of the far of future.
-Research shows that 66% of airlines and 79% of airports plan to implement these capabilities across a wide variety of use cases by 2021.
+To be sure, integrating AI-driven technologies like Radiance are not a thing of the far of future.
+Research shows that 66 percent of airlines and 79 percent of airports plan to implement these capabilities across a wide variety of use cases by 2021.
 In fact, AI in aviation was valued at $152 million in 2018 and expected to increase to $2.2 billion by 2025.
 And, passengers are ready for these technologies to help expedite their time at airport security and make their travel more seamless.
 An online poll of UK passengers found that 68 percent of respondents would welcome AI at airports, and another study found 65 percent would share additional personal information to speed up processing at the airport.

 Learn more about Radiance’s capabilities for the airline industry here.